MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 await Promise.resolve();
 ```

 The call to `Promise.resolve()` will result in the dialog ending and popping off the stack.
 However, this method does not call the parent dialog to resume execution.
-After the call to `Promise.resolve()`, execution stops.
-The bot will resume where the parent dialog left off when the user send the bot a message.
+After the call to `Promise.resolve()`, execution stops, and the bot will resume where the parent dialog left off when the user sends the bot a message.
 This may not be the ideal user experience to end a dialog.
 Consider ending a dialog with either `end()` or `replace()` so your bot can continue interacting with the user.

 ### Clear the dialog stack